CommunityFundIS/web/src/routes/content-pages/guidelines.md

-# Grant review guidelines

-The following are the guidelines the grant review boards follows to support their decision making.

 The Community Fund supports initiatives that focus on skill-sets that are essential to the tech community.
 These include, but are not limited to, the following:

 * Computer engineering / development and operations